biratrai/100-days-of-code/log.md

 **Thoughts:** Continued to learn about how Dagger generates code.
 It's not magical after all.
 Completed the final update in simpleToDo to dagger 2.14

+### Day 55: Feb 11, 2018

+**Today's Progress**: Started learning Android Architecture components.

+**Thoughts:** Lot of good stuff is there in Android Architecture components.
+Did code lab for Room.